IBM/appsody-sample-quote-app/README.md

     }
     ```
 * When the application runs in production mode (which we'll see later), the config module uses `config/custom-environment-variables.json` to find the value for the backend URL.
-This file sets the URL from an environment variable.
+This file sets the URL from the `BACKEND_URL` environment variable.
     ```
     {
       "backendUrl": "BACKEND_URL"